dietercastel/SAE/README.md

 If you exclude for example "/login" all paths starting with "/login/" will ALSO be excluded from authentication.
 So "/login/admin","/login/some/thing/here" will also be excluded from the authentication middleware.

 ###sessionLifeTime (Integer, Optional)
-Default value: `1200``
+Default value: `1200`
-Time in seconds a session and XSRF token should last.
+Time in seconds a session should last.
 It's advised to set this session as short as possible.
 The default value makes the session last for 20 minutes as suggested by [OWASP](https://www.owasp.org/index.php/Session_Management#How_to_protect_yourself_4).
 The session will also end on closing of the browser.

+###sessionRefreshTime (Integer, Optional)
+Default value: `600`
+Time in seconds a session will be extended with if the user remains active.
+Each request can extend the session lifetime if it's nearing it's end.
+Unless the session has passed it's absolute expiry time.

+###sessionAbsoluteExpiry (Integer, Optional)
+Default value: `43200`
+Time in seconds after which a session will certainly expire.
+A session can no longer be refreshed if it has passed this time.
+By default this is 12 hours.
+It prevents a stolen or 'lost' session from being missused indefintelty.

 ###secureCookie (Boolean, Optional)
 Default value: `false`